-Also, respiratory therapy technician positions are being phased out in favor of respiratory therapists, and there will be few job openings for technicians going forward, according to the U.S. Bureau of Labor Statistics.
-Therefore, this article will consider respiratory therapists rather than technicians.
+Respiratory therapy technician positions are being phased out in favor of respiratory therapists, and there will be few job openings for technicians going forward, according to the U.S. Bureau of Labor Statistics.
+Therefore, this information will consider respiratory therapists rather than technicians.

 - Human anatomy and physiology

 - General chemistry

 Job growth for respiratory therapists is anticipated to be 12% from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS).
 Respiratory therapists made a median annual salary of $57,790 as of May 2015.